 And while many concluded that storms like Sandy weren’t directly caused by global warming, many contended that it helped make these storms larger, stronger and more severe.
 In Canada, the reaction in the scientific community was the same.

 In a blog post for Sierra Club Canada, Paul Beckwith, a University of Ottawa Ph.D. candidate in climatology, wrote about what he called Sandy’s “unnatural behavior.”

 Beckwith described how as Sandy moved northward off the East Coast, it uncharacteristically shifted left and hit land.
 Under normal circumstances, the natural progression of a hurricane in the Northern hemisphere that late in the hurricane season would be to move right, because of the tilt of the earth on its access.
 But a high-pressure system south of Greenland forced it inland, where it merged with a winter storm system moving from the west.

 Beckman attributed this “abnormality” to what he called an increase in “nonlinearity events” in global weather patterns, resulting from rising temperatures and melting ice caps.

 The increase in nonlinearity means that weather patterns like the new trajectory of Sandy will become more unpredictable and unprecedented, Beckwith said.

-“We’re leading toward a completely different climate system distinguished by old climate verses new climate.
+“We’re leaning toward a completely different climate system distinguished by old climate versus new climate.
 The statistics of weather patterns are completely changing,” Beckwith said.
 “If you think this storm is bad, get used to it.”